rendajs/manual/manual/en/interface/droppable-gui.md

 # Droppable GUI

 A droppable GUI is a location where references to assets can be linked.
-These references can then be used by scripts or things like the renderer for instance.
+These references can then be used by scripts or things like the renderer.
 For example, the mesh component allows you to link a mesh and a material.

-That way these assets can be reused in other places as well.
+Droppable GUIs allow you to easily reuse assets in multiple places.

 ## Linking Assets

-There are several ways to link an asset but perhaps the most intuitive way is to drag and drop your asset on top of the droppable GUI.
+There are several ways to link [assets](../assets/), but perhaps the most intuitive way is to drag and drop your asset on top of the droppable GUI.

 Alternatively, you can also paste asset UUIDs.
-For this you need to click the droppable GUI once.
+For this, you need to click the droppable GUI once.
 When it receives a blue highlight ring you can paste the UUID via the `Ctrl` + `V` or `⌘` + `V` shortcut.
 It is also possible to paste UUIDs via the right-click context menu.